10 Things You Have to Do in Osaka, According to a Food Tour Guide

 9. Drop by tourist information office Namba Match.

 Namba Match isn't just your regular tourist information center.
 Here, staff members collect new information daily to be able to recommend the best places for visitors in Osaka.
-Aside from providing tickets and even rent PLDT WiFi routers, they give you the latest info that only locals know.
+Aside from providing tickets and even PLDT WiFi routers, they give you the latest info that only locals know.

 10. Go on an actual food crawl with him.